[DIY] Dual Cycloidal gear train with Internal or External output - 3D Print

 Typically, cycloidal gear trains use an internal output configuration (ie the pin-disc is the output) in industrial applications and robotic joints.
 But for some applications, like captan drives, the external output version (pin-disc is fixed) can be more practical.
-And most importantly, it handles the max load torque directly via the teeth on the large external output ring, instead of via the pin-disc, which roughly halves the max contact and shear forces experienced by the parts connected to the load.
+And, most importantly, it handles the max load torque directly via the teeth on the large external output ring, instead of via the pin-disc, which reduces the max contact and shear forces experienced by the parts connected to the load.

-The Fusion360 CAD model (very messy), STEP and 3MF files are on Github
+The Fusion360 CAD model (messy), STEP and 3MF files are on Github and MakerWorld

 Feel free to copy, remix, whatever (non-commercially)